lucyking140/census-querytool/README.md

 This tool allows users to submit parameters to generate an API call, then to submit the call and view the resulting data.
 It is supported by a Flask API to handle processing the parameters returned by the Trade API.

+The US Census Bureau's International Trade API is a comprehensive resource for accessing import and export data across nine separate commodity classification systems, each with up to ten thousand commodity codes and hundreds of origin/destination trading partners.
+Because the API is frequently used by economists and policy writers unfamiliar with API call formatting, this query portal seeks to provide an accessible interface that pulls the currently-avaliable parameters from the API, formats a user's query, and provides the requested data.

 # Structural Overview

 ### Database Selection Component